Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

 For example, in the wire in the image we want to recuperate the edges in the order {e1, e2, e3,e4, e5} :

 @image html /user_guides/modeling_data/images/modeling_data_image014.png "A wire composed of 6 edges."
-@image latex /user_guides/modeling_data/images/modeling_data_image014.png "A wire composed of 6 edges.
+@image latex /user_guides/modeling_data/images/modeling_data_image014.png "A wire composed of 6 edges."

 *TopExp_Explorer*, however, recuperates the lines in any order.